DaveLiddament/test-splitter/README.md

 [![Continuous Integration](https://github.com/DaveLiddament/test-splitter/workflows/Checks/badge.svg)](https://github.com/DaveLiddament/test-splitter/actions)
 [![PHPStan max](https://img.shields.io/badge/PHPStan-max%20level-brightgreen.svg)](https://github.com/DaveLiddament/sarb/blob/master/phpstan.neon)

-Have you got a slow running test suite?
+Have you got a slow running PHPUnit test suite?

-Are existing test parallelisation tools (e.g. [paratest](https://github.com/paratestphp/paratest)) not suitable as you need separate database instances?
+Do you want to split your tests over separate instances?
 If so, PHPUnit test case splitter might help.
 It splits tests into batches in a deterministic way.
 Each batch of tests can run in separate instances (e.g. by using a matrix in GitHub actions).